kovmir/battnotify/README.md

 # battnotify

-Show desktop notifications if your battery is low
+Display desktop notifications if your battery is low.

 # PREVIEW

 ![screenshot](screenshot.png)

-*The look of the notification at your side depends on your notification daemon and its configuration.*
+*The look of the notification on your computer depends on your notification daemon and its configuration.*

 # INSTALL